Independent Living Cookeville: Affordable Options for Seniors

 Exploring Alternatives to Nursing Homes

-With a growing market of affordable, accessible, and advanced assistive technologies, along with the support of updated industry standards and clinical guidance, seniors in Cookeville have greater opportunity than ever to maintain their independence, safety, and well-being within their communities.[2][8]
+With a rapidly expanding ecosystem of AI-driven, IoT-enabled assistive technologies and updated industry standards, Cookeville seniors have more opportunities than ever to maintain independence, safety, and active participation within their communities.[3][8][9]

 Sources: